-AU5325 is a jitter attenuating frequency translation devices that offers four PLLs for 4 frequency translation pathways from the same input.
-The four clock inputs map to all of the four PLLs such that clock priority is the same across the 4 PLLs.
-This creates an arrangement that provides up to 4 fractional translations from one input at any given time.
-The output high frequency voltage controlled oscillators (VCOs) associated with each PLL are mapped to the 10 outputs in a very flexible fashion.
+AU5327 are a family of jitter attenuating frequency translation device offers four independent PLLs.
+The four clock inputs can map to any of the four PLLs.
+The output high frequency voltage controlled oscillators (VCOs) associated with each PLL are mapped to 8 outputs in a very flexible fashion.
 This offers a very flexible frequency translation arrangement with independent control of each PLL in terms of jitter attenuation, bandwidth control and input clock selection with redundancy.

-The hierarchy of the clocks, nomenclature of the various frequency dividers as well as the clock translation pathways available on the chip are shown in Figure 6.
+The hierarchy of the clocks, nomenclature of the various frequency dividers as well as the clock translation pathways available on the chip are shown in the Figure 6.